Why Customer On-boarding is Critical for CMMS Success

 The term, Onboarding refers to the process of setting up a company’s software to ensure that it is ready to use and can be implemented by all designated users.
 The process of onboarding involves regular consultations, data integration, software configuration, and customer training that is tailored to the specific needs of customers.
 Employing this process, users are not only educated on system implementation, but they are also motivated and in a position to adopt the system into their daily work routines.

 Some of the reasons why onboarding is critical for a successful CMMS implementation include the following:

 Increase understanding of software features and capabilities

-CMMSs are highly sophisticated software systems that utilize thousands of data points which at any given time, can provide a user an overview of a facility’s operation or, the status of an individual piece of equipment.
+CMMSs software are highly sophisticated that utilize thousands of data points which at any given time, can provide a user an overview of a facility’s operation or, the status of an individual piece of equipment.
 These systems are extremely powerful when used to their full potential.
 An important aspect of onboarding is the training component for users.
 Initial resistance to setting aside well-established work habits in exchange for an unknown and unfamiliar new process is a common response when any new job-related process is introduced.
 However, with a commitment to providing comprehensive system set up along with step by step instruction of CMMS implementation as well as ongoing support, user hesitation can be eased thus increasing confidence in the system’s value.